r3n/ren-c/README.md

     // Would print 304--e.g. `1020 + (2 * -358)`, rebElide() returns C void.

-The way this is able to work is described in another talk from Rebol 2019, entitled ["Abusing UTF-8 For Fun and Profit"][7]
+The way this can work is described in another talk from Rebol 2019, entitled ["Abusing UTF-8 For Fun and Profit"][7]

 [7]: https://www.youtube.com/watch?v=6nsKTpArTCE

 Beyond the API and Web Build, improvements to the language itself *range in the hundreds*.
-They are ever-evolving, but are tracked periodically on the [Trello board][8] and posts on the forum.
+They are ever-evolving but are tracked periodically on the [Trello board][8] and posts on the forum.

 [8]: https://trello.com/b/l385BE7a/rebol3-porting-guide-ren-c-branch